ifm/documentation/PDS/PDS/application_notes.md

 ## getPallet

-The `getPallet` functionality of PDS is designed to detect the position and orientation of pallets in front of autonomous and semi-autonomous pallet handling vehicles.
-Usually, such a system has a priori knowledge from the warehouse management like the approximate distance to the pallet and the pallet type.
+The `getPallet` functionality of PDS is designed to detect the position and orientation of pallets in the vicinity of autonomous and semi-autonomous pallet handling vehicles.
+Typically, such a system has a priori knowledge from warehouse management, such as the approximate distance to the pallet and the type of pallet.

-`getPallet` supports the pick-operation by detecting the precise location of the pallet.
-In case of unexpected situations like occluded pockets or missing pallet blocks, the pick is considered to be unsafe and the detection will be aborted.
+`getPallet` supports the picking operation by determining the exact location and orientation of the pallet.

 #### Usage guidelines
 The typical use cases for `getPallet` are pallets with two pockets, either with broad blocks or thin stringers as vertical support structures.